-When buying real estate in Japan, many of the taxes are based on the fixed asset value of the individual property, which is different to the purchase price.
-If you have narrowed down your search to a few properties, your agent should be able to provide you with a general estimate of the taxes and costs.
+When buying real estate in Japan, many of the taxes are based on the fixed asset tax value of the individual property, which is different to the purchase price.
+When you have found a property you wish to purchase, your agent should be able to provide you with an estimate of the taxes and costs before purchase.

-In any case, plan for the taxes to be equivalent to around 6~7% on top of the purchase price.
+As a general guide, plan for the fees and taxes to be equivalent to around 6~7% on top of the purchase price.

 Stamp tax is paid when signing a construction contract, sales contract or mortgage contract.
-The tax is based on the purchase price.
+The tax is based on the price indicated in the contract.

 |5 ~ 10 million Yen||5,000 Yen|